 Bree Crowder – Editorial Literary Assistant

 Bree Crowder interned with P.S.
 Literary before becoming an Editorial Literary Assistant.
 She has worked with literary agents, PR representatives, and authors to publish promotional materials for new novel publications, and has been freelance editing for a little over two years.
 She is also the creator of These Words Matter, a guest contribution segment on her website wherein published authors discuss which books made them fall in love with reading (and then writing), and why.
 The segment, which launched in January 2015, has a contributor for every month right through to the end of this year.
 Writing, reading, photography, and travel are a few of her favourite things.
 You can find Bree writing fiction, blogging, and freelancing for publications like Quirk Books, HelloGiggles, and Bustle.

-Amanda Schiffmann – Digital & Social Media Coordinator
+Amanda Schiffmann – Digital, Social Media, and Brand Development Coordinator

 Amanda Schiffmann interned at P.S.
-Literary before becoming the Digital & Social Media Coordinator.
+Literary before becoming the Digital, Social Media, and Brand Development Coordinator.
 She ran a book blog for four years, during which she read obsessively and helped promote the books she loved.
 Amanda has her B.A. in Graphic Design from Bridgewater State University.

 B.D.
 Gyulai is responsible for all back office administration which includes reviewing royalty statements, client payment processing, maintaining the PSLA website and acting as the liaison between clients and agents.

 Paula Breen – Contracts Manager